 Are there any complications?

-For the vast majority of patients Hailey-Hailey disease is a nuisance rather than a serious problem.
-The pain and smell can often be the main problems.
+For many patients Hailey-Hailey disease is a mild condition, but for others the pain and smell can be serious problems.
 If the lesions get infected with herpes virus a sudden severe flare can occur, which often needs prompt treatment (see above).

 Many patients have long remissions and an improvement with age does occur.

 - OMIM – Online Mendelian Inheritance in Man (search term Hailey-Hailey disease (benign familial pemphigus))